pavel-jaks/robust-metrics/README.md

 This repository is a research repo created for the purposes of my completion of masters degree on Faculty of Nuclear Sciences and Physical Engineering of Czech Technical University in Prague.
-It contaains the academic output in the form of theses and notes as well as implementation of the mathematical ideas presented in sections mentioned above.
+It contains the academic output in the form of theses and notes as well as implementation of the mathematical ideas presented in sections mentioned above.
 Code is written in python programming language heavily depending on pytorch library.
 The actual theses are written in czech.

 ## Acknowledgements

 Special thanks to my supervisor Mgr.
-Lukáš Adam, Ph.D. & consultant Mgr.
-Vojtěch Čermák
+Lukáš Adam, Ph.D. and consultants Mgr.
+Vojtěch Čermák & Ing.
+Pavel Strachota, Ph.D.

 ---